suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.USE.LOAD: Load-Time Information {#req-use-load}

-It MUST be possible to specify additional metadata for load time processing of a payload, such as cryptographic information, load-address, and compression algorithm.

-N.B. load comes before exec/boot.
+The manifest format MUST enable carrying additional metadata for load time processing of a payload, such as cryptographic information, load-address, and compression algorithm.
+Note that load comes before execution/boot.

 Satisfies: [USER_STORY.EXEC.DECOMPRESS](#user-story-exec-decompress)